skyflowapi/skyflow-react-js/README.md

 Note - You cannot update the `type` property for Collect and Composable Elements.

-### End to End example for updating properties in Collect and Reveal Elements
+### End-to-end example for updating properties in Collect and Reveal Elements
 ```javascript
 import React, { useState } from 'react'
 import Skyflow from 'skyflow-js'